Bruno Fernandes transfer news: Al Nassr fail in attempt to sign Manchester United captain

 Saudi Arabian side Al Nassr have failed in an attempt to sign Manchester United captain Bruno Fernandes.

-Contact was made through intermediaries, but there was no formal approach to Man Utd.
+Contact was made through intermediaries, but there was no formal approach to Man Utd from Al Nassr, whose captain, Cristiano Ronaldo, is a Portugal team-mate of Fernandes.

 - Transfer Centre LIVE! | Man Utd news & transfers🔴